Help us end illegal hunting in Somerset

 Leigh Redman (Labour): firstname.lastname@example.org

 2. Join our new Somerset Supporter Group that will be campaigning on the ground and online to put pressure on the county’s policy makers.
-We will be out in Bridgwater on 20 April and Taunton on 27 April.

 Please join us for an online meeting at 8pm on 19 April to find out more about the campaign and what it is like to be out talking to the public.